 Most online shopping carts have a security measure in place to verify the ‘billing address’ and name associated with the credit or debit card.
 When the card has not been registered you might get declined at the point-of-sale.
 To correct this, you simply need to register the card with the issuer.
 Most of them have a website to do so.

 - Restaurants and other service merchants often run a card for 20 percent more than the total bill to cover gratuity.
 If the card will not cover the additional amount, you might get declined out.
 Simply ask the cashier to run the card for the bill amount only.
 Be prepared to pay the gratuity or bill difference with another form of payment.

 - Gas stations are another spot for issues.
 Payment processing terminals at gas stations vary.
 If your tank of gas is more than the amount on the prepaid card, many will get declined.
 In general, the best way to use your card at a gas station is to pay inside.
 Tell the attendant to only charge the amount you specify and to run the card as a “credit” transaction.

 - Most of the issues with redemption occur when the purchase amount you were attempting may have been greater than the available balance on the card.
 Many points of sale registers aren’t set up to check your card balance before authorizing the transaction.
 When the purchase price is larger than the amount on the card, it will get declined out if the register can not check balances.
 In this case, the card will get declined even though there is money on the card.
 The best practice is to check your card balance and make sure it is equal to or more than your purchase amount before trying to use it on a purchase.

-There are so many gift cards to choose from, hopefully, this gives you a better understanding of the differences between prepaid gift cards (Visa, Mastercard, Discover) and brand gift cards such as the ones you can purchase on Buygiftcards.com for specific stores like Chipotle, American Eagle and Macy’s.
+There are so many gift cards to choose from, hopefully, this gives you a better understanding of the differences between prepaid gift cards (Visa, Mastercard, Discover) and branded closed-loop gift cards such as the ones you can purchase on Buygiftcards.com for specific stores like Chipotle, American Eagle and Macy’s.